 The property was heavily explored by Xstrata and its predecessor companies since the 1960s.
 In particular, extensive exploration activity occurred during the 1980s and 1990s when the Heath Steele and Stratmat Mines were in production.

 The Stratmat property hosts three mineral deposits and numerous showings.
-Of the three deposits, only the Boundary Deposit has been mined to date where reserves were depleted on June 30, 1993.
+Of the three deposits, only the Boundary Deposit has been mined and was depleted in 1993.
 The remaining two areas were the focus of Kria's past work, and contain a NI 43-101 compliant resource that estimates:

 - an Inferred Mineral Resource of 5.52 million tonnes grading 6.11% zinc, 2.59% lead, 0.40% copper and 54.21 g/t silver using a 5.0% zinc equivalent cut-off grade.
 (Please review Disclaimer)